Azure/Vision-AI-DevKit-Pages/docs/_docs/mlads.md

 ### Test your new model

-- Put your hard hat on and smile at the camera!
+- Put on a hard hat on and smile at the camera!
 - Verify the camera correctly classifies you as wearing a hard hat.

 ## Train and deploy a model using Azure Notebooks and Azure Machine Learning

 * Train a model using Azure Machine Learning and Azure Notebooks.
+* In this notebook you will:
+  * Spin up a VM to your machine learning workspace
+  * Upload data to train the model
+  * Convert the model to a format that runs in Vision AI Dev Kit
+  * Create a container
+  * Create a new deployment.json that specifies the new module for the deployment
-Deploy the model to your Vision AI Dev Kit device
+  * Deploy the module to Vision AI Dev Kit

 ### Pre-requisites